 The exact amount depends on your financial institution and mortgage terms, however, keep in mind that if you decide to pay more than the maximum allowed amount you may be charged a prepayment penalty.

-Turn your Mortgage Cents into Interest Dollars
+Turn Your Mortgage Cents into Interest Dollars

-If your annual household income is about $70,000, and rises two per cent per year, that’s an extra $1,400 your first year and so on for you to budget into rising costs accordingly.
+If your annual household income is about $70,000 and rises 2% per year, that’s an extra $1,400 your first year and so on for you to budget into rising costs accordingly.